aiman-al-masoud/deixiscript/README.md

 - tell() should also affect the deictic dict, currently it doesn't.

 - when adding new props (treated as defaults) to a concept you have to add them to all existing instances of the concept.
+Maybe: x:thing has y:thing as z:thing after w:thing which x:thing isa has y:thing as z:thing

 - avoid default-creation-loops (an entity is created as a default for another, a third entity is created as a default for the default etc...)